Canning gold : Northern New England's sweet corn industry : a historical geography

 Geography | History

 Frederic, Paul B., "Canning gold : Northern New England's sweet corn industry : a historical geography" (2002).
-Publications.
+Faculty and Staff Books.
 31.